 Fortunately, there are effective ways to more easily manage the image overload.
 Here are some tips to help manage your images more efficiently, so you can spend more time winning business instead of searching for files.

-Commit to organizing
+Commit to Organization

 Organizing images can feel overwhelming, and it might seem easier to keep working in your state of chaos.

-But, it’s not.
+It’s not.
 So, start by blocking time on your calendar and holding yourself to it.
 Try dedicating thirty minutes each day to get a handle on your image bank.